-Open networking provides tremendous innovation and has been operating in mission-critical networks around the globe for a number of years – the code has been stressed and hardened in real world deployments at scale.
-For example, the traffic from hundreds of millions of mobile subscribers is running through the Pluribus Netvisor ONE OS and Adaptive Cloud Fabric today.
+Open networking provides tremendous innovation and has been operating in mission-critical networks around the globe for a number of years – the code has been stressed and hardened in real-world deployments at scale.
+For example, the traffic from hundreds of millions of mobile subscribers is running through the Pluribus Netvisor ONE OS and Adaptive Cloud Fabric today where we are deployed in over 60 virtualized 4G and 5G mobile cores and over 240 customer environments.
 In addition to being hardened, the cost-to-performance ratio and feature velocity of the hardware and software available from open networking solutions is compelling.
-There has never been a better time to take a hard look at this technology in pursuit of lowering your CapEx, benefiting from modern automation, breaking free of vendor lock-in and enjoying an increasing rate of innovation.
+There has never been a better time to take a hard look at this technology in pursuit of lowering your CapEx, benefiting from modern automation, breaking free of vendor lock-in, and enjoying an increasing rate of innovation.

 Webinar replay: If you would like more detail on how Pluribus helps put SDDC and private cloud within reach for every IT team, then watch the replay of our webinar “Realizing the SDDC: Simple, Affordable SDN and Network Virtualization for Any Size Data Center.”
 In this webinar, I am joined by Drew Schulke, VP Product Management, Dell EMC and Alessandro Barbieri, VP Product Management, Pluribus Networks.
 You can see the replay here.